yogeshSmishra/CODSOFT/README.md

 ### Task 1: Landing Page

-A responsive landing page designed for the band ** Lord Huron **.
+A responsive landing page designed for the band <b>Lord Huron</b>.
 Built with HTML and CSS to match the band's indie-folk vibe.

 ### Task 3: Calculator App